Ex-educator, grandfather of Seahawk Russell Wilson has died

 Former Norfolk State University president and grandfather of NFL star Russell Wilson has died.

-The Seattle Seahawks quarterback remembered his 94-year-old grandfather Dr. Harrison B. Wilson on Instagram , describing him as an educator and mentor.
-Wilson posted: "Going to miss you Grandpa."
+The Seattle Seahawks quarterback remembered his 94-year-old grandfather Dr. Harrison B. Wilson on Instagram and described him as an educator and mentor.

+"Going to miss you Grandpa," Wilson wrote in the caption.
+"Thanks for all of the stories."

 Comments